Techietimmy-ux/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script displays current directory contents, including hidden files starting with period this is used to list a file and its content this script creates a directory named my_first_directory in the /tmp/ directory
+this script displays current directory contents, including hidden files starting with period this is used to list a file and its content this script creates a directory named my_first_directory in the /tmp/ directory this script moves betty from the tmp folder to the my_first_directory folder